gfidanli/crypto-algo-trading/readme.md

 </p>
 <hr>

-A collection of scripts that combine historical price data from Coinbase with community/social data from LunarCRUSH to create a unique database that can be used to research different trading strategies (or algorithms) and code up screeners.
+A collection of scripts that combine historical price data from Coinbase Pro with community/social data from LunarCRUSH to create a unique database that can be used to research different trading strategies (or algorithms) and code up screeners.
 Could we take a traditional EMA-crossover strategy and supplement with the moving average of the past 5 days of raw influencer mentions?
 This project aims to find out.
 <br/><br/>
 # Table of Contents
 - [Table of Contents](#table-of-contents)